paradite/model-benchmark-viz/README.md

 ## Results

-### 🥇 GPT-4.1 & Claude 4 Opus & Claude Sonnet 4
+### GPT-4.1

-GPT-4.1 generated the best looking visualization, with clear labels on the bar chart and legend:
+GPT-4.1 generated a visualization with clear labels on the bar chart and legend:

 ![GPT-4.1](output/gpt-4.1.png)

 Source code: [gpt-4.1.html](output/gpt-4.1.html)

+### Claude 4 Opus & Claude Sonnet 4

 Claude 4 Opus generated a great looking visualization, with side-by-side comparison and a legend.
 But it lacked color-coding for the models and labels on the bar chart: